 The federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) requires colleges and universities to publish, and make available to current and prospective students and employees, data about certain crimes occurring on their campuses.

 All campus personnel are encouraged to officially report when they become knowledgeable of an incident.
 Prior to the publishing of this report on October 1 formal requests are sent out so that all reported incidents may be included in the final statistics.
 Knowledge of any crime or suspicious activity that occurred on campus can be reported anonymously on on-line form.
 Click here for Central Sees Website.
 Information will be kept confidential within the limits of the law.
 Criminal activity should be reported to student safety staff, the student development office and/or the Pella police.
-Crimes may be reported confidentially, requesting inclusion in the annual crime statistics, to either the campus chaplain or counseling staff.
+Crimes may be reported confidentially, requesting inclusion in the annual crime statistics, to either the campus chaplain or counselors.
 In this case, confidential reporting shall be defined as a report filed in verbal or written form, deemed to be legitimate and that no particular action is requested by the reporting party.